 Malcolm Alexander, Company Secretary [19 September 2012]

-Malcolm Alexander is the Heritage Manager with ESB International.
+Malcolm Alexander is a qualified accountant and former Heritage Manager with ESB International.

 Karen Latimer [13 May 2021]

 Karen Latimer, OBE MA DipLIS FCLIP Hon RSUA, is a retired librarian and currently works as a library buildings consultant.
 She has served on judging panels for the Australian Library Design Awards, library building design competitions in Europe and China, and as a lay judge for the RIBA Awards.
 She has published widely on library design and is an advisor to both Designing Libraries UK and the European Library Architecture Group, and is a former chair of the international Library Buildings Standing Committee.
 She has a longstanding interest in architectural conservation.
 She is a former chair of Hearth Housing Association and Revolving Fund (now Hearth Historic Buildings Trust), is currently a Trustee of The Architectural Heritage Fund, Chair of the Ulster Architectural Heritage Publications Committee and a trustee of two historic building trusts.